-In a cooperative effort with the John C. Stennis Space Center (SSC), our team at NASA DEVELOP Langley will assist the Texas Forest Service (TFS) in preparing for future wildfires by expanding upon a drought severity index (DSI) created during the summer 2013 Great Plains Agriculture project, which will allow the TFS to identify what geographical locations within the state of Texas are the most prone to wildfire disasters, and where water resources may be concentrated in order to fight them efficiently.
+In a cooperative effort with the NASA John C. Stennis Space Center (SSC) DEVELOP location, our team at NASA DEVELOP Langley will assist the Texas Forest Service (TFS) in preparing for future wildfires by expanding upon a drought severity index (DSI) created during the summer 2013 Great Plains Agriculture project, which will allow the TFS to identify what geographical locations within the state of Texas are the most prone to wildfire disasters, and where water resources may be concentrated in order to fight them efficiently.
 Our team will also be comparing and contrasting our DSI with other drought severity indexes, such as the Palmer Drought Severity Index (PDSI) currently used by the Texas Water Resources Institute (TWRI).

 Abstract

 The 2011 wildfire season was one of the most destructive wildfire seasons in Texas history.
 The combination of a wet 2010 growing season, which allowed vegetation to prosper, and an extremely dry 2011 provided the worst case scenario for wildfires.
 The purpose of this project was to compare and contrast the Drought Severity Index (DSI) against other drought severity indices as a valid form of methodology for determining drought conditions throughout the state of Texas.
 A risk map of potential wildfire areas that contain dry fuels was also created; specifically, how dry the fuels are.
-To accomplish this, data that measure specific factors contributing to drought conditions and dry vegetation was acquired from the Moderate Resolution Imaging Spectrometer (MODIS) instrument onboard the Aqua and Terra satellites, Multi-Sensor Precipitation Estimate (MPE), and the Soil Moisture and Ocean Salinity (SMOS) satellite.
+To accomplish this, data that measure specific factors contributing to drought conditions and dry vegetation were acquired from the Moderate Resolution Imaging Spectrometer (MODIS) instrument onboard the Aqua and Terra satellites, Multi-Sensor Precipitation Estimate (MPE), and the Soil Moisture and Ocean Salinity (SMOS) satellite.
 The DSI was calculated using precipitation data measured by MPE, soil moisture from SMOS, land surface temperature from MODIS, and the Normalized Difference Vegetation Index (NDVI) derived from satellite near-infrared radiation and visible radiation.
 Layers of data were compiled through ArcGIS in order to assemble a risk map.
 The methods and results produced were presented to the Texas Forest Service (TFS) for future use throughout the state; the benefit of which was a high resolution drought index that can be easily constructed with little cost to the end user.

 Community Concerns